 Finley Regional Care collects fees and charges as applicable to each resident on a fortnightly basis in advance.
 Fees can only be paid by direct debit.
 A direct debit form is included with the admission pack or can be picked up from administration.

-Please note that the first direct debit for resident fees will include fees payable up until the date of the first direct debit plus a fortnight in advance.
-For those residents who have an unpaid Accommodation Contribution amount, this will include an interest component.
+Please note, for residents entering care as Permanent Residents i.e. not Respite Residents the first direct debit for the resident fees will include fees payable up until the date of the first direct debit plus a fortnight in advance and will include any calculated Accommodation Deposit or Contribution amount as stated above.